[an error occurred while processing this directive]

 Economic burden of HSV-23

-HSV-2 is responsible for an estimated $540.7 million per year in the US, and is one of the most overlooked STIs.3,4 Clinical presentation for HSV infection is frequently varied.
+HSV-2 is responsible for an estimated $91M in direct medical costs per year, and is one of the most overlooked STIs..3,4 Clinical presentation for HSV infection is frequently varied.
 Signs and symptoms can be easily confused with other conditions, further complicating efforts for detection and treatment of infection.

 Approximately 70 to 90% of patients with reactive serology for HSV-2 have not been diagnosed with genital herpes.